anudeepkotaru/corteva-coding-challenge/README.md

 ### 4. Configure database (PostgreSQL)

-Update `settings.py` with your PostgreSQL credentials:
+Create a `weatherdb` database in your local postgres and update `settings.py` with your PostgreSQL credentials:

 ```python
 DATABASES = {